STORM-IRIT/Radium-Engine/Docs/model.md

 # Radium Engine programmer manual

 ## Source code organization
-* `src` contains the main source code
+* `src` contains the main source code of the engine libs
  * `Core` : the Core module (static library) contains the foundation classes such as math classes, containers, adapters to the standard library, etc.
  * `Engine` the Engine module (static library) contains all graphics related code and engine subsystems running.
- * `Main Application` has the Qt-based GUI and the program entry point.
+ * `GuiBase` has the Qt-based GUI classes.
 * `Plugins` contains the plugins which add Systems and Components to the engine.
 * `Shaders` contains the OpenGL Shaders used by the renderer.
+* `Applications` contains applications build with the engine.
+Currently it contains a minimal example application and the full-fledge `main-app`
 * `3rdPartyLibs` contains any library dependency.
 CMake will automatically look in this folder to find the libraries if they are not installed on your system.